prophetfromai/P.F.GraphMind/README.md

 1. Verify Neo4j Desktop is running
 2. Check if the database is started
 3. Verify the credentials in `.env` match your Neo4j setup
-4. Ensure port 7687 is not blocked by your firewall